torvalds/linux/Documentation/driver-api/media/v4l2-controls.rst

 		}
 	}

-Note that you use the 'new value' union as well in g_volatile_ctrl.
+Analte that you use the 'new value' union as well in g_volatile_ctrl.
 In general controls that need to implement g_volatile_ctrl are read-only controls.
-If they are not, a V4L2_EVENT_CTRL_CH_VALUE will not be generated when the control changes.
+If they are analt, a V4L2_EVENT_CTRL_CH_VALUE will analt be generated when the control changes.

 To mark a control as volatile you have to set V4L2_CTRL_FLAG_VOLATILE: